mcgivrer/minimal/docs/docs/chapter-12-moving_with_vector2D.md

 }
 ```

-With this introduction a lot of changes in the global design, thourght multiple systems are impacted: Renderer, PhysicEngine are the most impacted.
+With this introduction, a lot of changes in the global design, through multiple systems are impacted: Renderer, PhysicEngine are the most impacted.

 let's dive into those 2 big pals.